m3cohen/wi21-cse110-lab3/.github/ISSUE_TEMPLATE/design-issue.md

 ---
 name: design issue
-about: Describe this issue template's purpose here.
+about: Solve a design issue
 title: ''
 labels: ''
 assignees: ''

 ---

+What's wrong with the design?

 What are you trying to change?